 Graduating seniors with physical disabilities should contact the Office of the Provost at 863.680.4124 as soon as possible so proper accommodations may be made.

 Parking for commencement on the Florida Southern campus is free and is on a first-come, first-served basis in any campus parking lot.
-There is unlimited parking at The Lakeland Center at no charge.
+There is unlimited parking at The RP Funding Center at no charge.
 Please state you are attending the commencement ceremony when asked by the parking attendant.
 Handicap parking is readily available at both locations.

 Length of Ceremony